SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/couchbase-lite/native-api/replication.md

 No code example is currently available.
 ```

+> **Note:** Replication properties changed after it has already started won't have any effect.
+If you wish to change replication properties such as channels, authentication, etc, you must create a new replication object using the `createPushReplication` or `createPullReplication` method.

 ### Filtered pull from CouchDB, PouchDB or Cloudant

 Other non-Couchbase databases that Couchbase Lite can replicate with don't support channels, but they do support server-side filter functions.
 These are implemented in JavaScript and stored in special "design documents" in the server-side database.
 The CouchDB documentation describes how to write and install them.